-The following Commercial practice note Produced in partnership with David Blair of Anderson Strathern provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with David Blair, Solicitor at Anderson Strathern provides comprehensive and up to date legal information covering:

 The rules regarding execution of documents governed by the laws of Scotland are contained in: